sterrettJD/gpLM-reading-group/Fall_2025/README.md

 **Guest Speakers**
 * Person from Refined Science to share some of the most recent LLM or graphs
+* John Sterret on job search and role

 **Learning about the capabilities and limitations of current models**
 * Summarize the top current models and companies